havardhvestbo/GreenHouseApp/README.md

 ### MQTT Broker

  An MQTT broker is a simple publish-subscribe, machine to machine network protocol, mainly used for message queuing service.
 In our case we publish and subscribe to two different topics on the broker "tcp://129.241.152.12:1883".
 One for each sensor, "group21/greenhouse/sensors/temperature" and "group21/greenhouse/sensors/humidity".

  MQTT stands for MQ telemetry transport.
 The protocol is basically a set of rules that defines and decides how devices publishes and subscribes to data over the web.
 As seen in the brokers address MQTT uses TCP to establish a connection between the sensors and the MQTT broker.

 ### DOMAIN KNOWLEGDE

  The optimal temperature for the greenhouses we aim to supply is around 20 degrees Celsius.
  This can fluctuate between 18 and 24 degrees, which is still acceptable.
 To regulate the temperature you could use a greenhouse air conditioner, shaders to block out the sun, ventilation system, misting or fogging.
 The ideal greenhouse humidity is around 80%.
  This is where we achieve the highest growth rate for normal greenhouse plants.
  To maintain and regulate the humidity you can use misting techniques or a humidifier.

 ### JavaFX

  To present the data to the user we created a JavaFX application where the user can fetch the data and read it.
 We used Scene Builder to make the FXML files that we later implemented in the application.
 This saved us the tedious work of having to manually code the size and appearance of the button and textarea, as well as visualise the design for us.

 ### TCP/IP

+  TCP/IP is a set of protocols that acts as a framework for organizing connection between servers.
+  It consist of the following two protocols:

+  IP (Internet Protocol) makes it possible to connect different underlying networks to a common logical network.
+The underlying networks can be based on different technologies.

+  TCP (Transmission Control Protocol) is a protocol that ensures reliable transport of data signals between user programs that communicate via the logical network.

 # Methodology